CtrlK

 Actionability

 Each step provides specific tool calls with exact parameters (device names, button indices, position coordinates).
-The commands are copy-paste ready with concrete values and clear parameter structures.
-Critical distinctions like button index 1 vs 0 are explicitly called out.
+The code blocks are concrete and copy-paste ready with real function signatures and argument structures.

 3 / 3